This post discusses comprehensive tutorials on Variables in DOS programming.

 Hello, john How are you?

-/p option to set a command, stop its execution, and wait for the user to type the string and read the value and store it in a variable.
+The /P option in the set command stops its execution and waits for the user to type the string and read the value and store it in a variable.

 @echo off